stripe/stripe-cli/pkg/vcr/README.md

 Then, start the replay server, which should read from the same default cassette.

-`go run cmd/stripe/main.go vcr --replaymode`
+`go run cmd/stripe/main.go playback --replaymode`

 ### In Window 2: